10 Best Telescoping Ladders of 2023 – Top Picks & Reviews

 7. Hausse Telescoping-Ladder

 After using this ladder a few times, it no longer wanted to close all the way, instead getting stuck with a few rungs still lifted away from where they should be sitting.
-Although it’s decent overall, with so many similar options on the market we have to suggest one that’s more reliable.
+Although it’s decent, with so many similar options on the market, we have to suggest one that’s more reliable.

 8. Flash 12.5Ft Telescoping Ladder

 Flash Enterprise produces an affordable telescoping ladder with some features that may be viewed positively or negatively.
 For instance, when folded closed, there are rubber stoppers between each rung to prevent them from closing all the way.
 This stops you from smashing your fingertips between rungs when the ladder closes.

 However, it also means this ladder is 6 inches larger than competitors when fully closed.
 Some may prefer the safety feature, but if you need to fit this in an already crowded RV, the extra size, when folded, may be a real nuisance.
 The final straw for this ladder was the cheap plastic on the rungs.
 It’s not holding up well to use, and in several places, it started cracking within the first few weeks.